IIPL-HangzhouDianziUniversity/DEFN-Pytorch/README.md

   Figure 9: The Fine-tuning Results using Comprehensive Strategy.
 </p>

+Segmentation results of fine-tuning after comprehensive macular hole injection training, comparing the proposed DEFN, DEFN+$\mathcal{L}_{DWC}$, and prior segmentation models.
+The evaluation spans four classes: All (Average across all classes), MH (Macular Hole), ME (Macular Edema), and RA (Retina).
+The best values for each metric are highlighted in red, while the second-best values are highlighted in blue, and the values of our model are bolded.

 <div align=center>
   <img src="https://github.com/IIPL-HangzhouDianziUniversity/DEFN-Pytorch/blob/main/Tables/ablation.png"width=50% height=50%>
 </div>
 <p align=center>
   Figure 10: The Ablation Results.
 </p>

+Ablation study on the backbone and modules of DEFN and our methods, including DEFN (DEFN backbone), HSE (Harmonic Squeeze-and-Excitation Module), FuGH (Fourier Group Harmonics), IMHI (Isolated Macular Hole Injection), CMHI (Comprehensive Macular Hole Injection) and DWC (DynamicWeightCompose).
+The best values for each metric are highlighted in red, while the second-best values are highlighted in blue.